jeftegoes/AwsOverview/AWS ELB and ASG.md

 ## 10.5.
 Good metrics to scale on

-- **CPUUtilization:** Average CPU utilization across your instances.
+- `CPUUtilization` - Average CPU utilization across your instances.
-- **RequestCountPerTarget:** to make sure the number of requests per EC2 instances is stable.
+- `RequestCountPerTarget` - To make sure the number of requests per EC2 instances is stable.
 - **Average Network In / Out** (if you're application is network bound).
 - **Any custom metric** (that you push using CloudWatch).